8 Important Steps If You Want To Start a Car Rental Business

 You can partner with a car dealership and arrange to provide car rental services to their customers whose vehicles are out for repair.
 This doesn't require a big fleet of vehicles, but your market is limited.

 In terms of benefits, it's the easiest and quickest way to get started.
 Plus, you get a recognizable brand name that customers already trust.
+When you buy into an existing business in this way, you get the benefits of a well-established brand and business model.

 However, the initial franchise fee you have to pay can be hefty with this car rental business model.
 You may even pay ongoing marketing fees and royalties to continue operating as a franchise.